Leftover Sun-Dried Tomato Oil Vinaigrette

 - Optional: 2-3 small slices of sun dried tomatoes (to blend for a thicker dressing)

-- To a medium bowl or jar, add leftover sun dried tomato oil, vinegar of choice, dijon mustard, and a pinch of salt and pepper.
+- Combine ingredients: To a medium bowl or jar, add leftover sun dried tomato oil, vinegar of choice, dijon mustard, and a pinch of salt and pepper.

-- Whisk or shake well until mustard is well combined and the vinaigrette starts to thicken.
+- Shake well to mix: Whisk or shake well until mustard is well combined and the vinaigrette starts to thicken.
 Test a small amount and add more salt or pepper if needed, to taste.

 - Notes: The added sun dried tomatoes are optional, but do add a bit of thickness if you’re looking for a dressing that can stand up to sturdier greens like kale and chard.
 Lighter greens like arugula and spinach would do well without the added sun dried tomatoes, or with pulsed/chopped tomatoes.